How Blockchain Impacts Enterprise Security and Operations

-The bubble for cryptocurrency may have burst in 2018, but the potential for the blockchain technology behind is just getting started, especially within the enterprise.
-The same benefits blockchain technology provides crypto—reliability, efficiency, transparency—can all be realized by the enterprise in order to increase efficiencies, reduce costs, create new markets, and ultimately impact the bottom line.
+The potential for the blockchain technology behind it, is just getting started, especially within the enterprise.
+The same benefits blockchain technology provides crypto—reliability, efficiency, transparency—can support enterprises to increase efficiencies, reduce costs, create new markets, and ultimately improve the bottom line.

 These solutions address pain points that are specific to the enterprise implementation of blockchain.
 Where previously, blockchain primarily supported one-to-one transactions, the stakes are much higher and the scale much bigger at the enterprise level.